liflab/beepbeep-3-book/pre-markdown/core/README.md

     The event is: 27.0
     The event is: 45.0

 Note that a stream variable may appear more than once in a function tree.
-Hence an expression like (*x*+*y*)×(*x*+*z*) is perfectly fine.
+Hence, an expression such as (*x*+*y*)×(*x*+*z*) is perfectly fine.

 ## Forking a stream

 Sometimes, it may be useful to perform multiple separate computations over the same stream.
 In order to do so, one must be able to <!--\index{Fork@\texttt{Fork}} split-->split<!--/i--> the original stream into multiple identical copies.
 This is the purpose of the {@link jdc:ca.uqac.lif.cep.tmf.Fork Fork} processor.

 As a first example, let us connect a queue source to create a fork processor that will replicate each input event in two output streams.
-The "2" passed as an argument to the fork's constructor signifies this.
+This is the meaning of the number 2 passed as an argument to the fork's constructor.

 {@snipm basic/ForkPull.java}{/}

 {@img doc-files/basic/ForkPull.png}{Pulling events from a fork.}{.6}

 We get Pullables on both outputs of the fork (`p0` and `p1`), and then pull a first event from `p0`.
-As expected, `p1` returns the first event of the source, which is the number 1:
+As expected, `p1` returns the first event of the source, which is the `Number` 1:

     Output from p0: 1

 We then pull an event from `p1`.
-Surprisingly (perhaps), the output is:
+Surprisingly enough, the output is:

     Output from p1: 1

-...and not 2 as we might have expected.
+...and not 2 as might have been expected.
 This can be explained by the fact that each input event in the fork is replicated to all its output pipes.
 The fact that we pulled an event from `p0` has no effect on `p1`, and vice versa.
 The independence between the fork's two outputs is further illustrated by this sequence of calls:

 {@snipm basic/ForkPull.java}{\*}

-which produces the output:
+Producing the output:

     Output from p0: 2
     Output from p0: 3